student-id-22030001/course-project-genai/README.md

 ## Deployment

-The application is designed to be deployed on Streamlit Cloud.
+The application is deployed on Streamlit Cloud.
+It can be viewed at https://course-project-genai-g12.streamlit.app/

 ## License

 This project is licensed under the LUMS License.
-See the `LICENSE` file for details.

 ## Acknowledgments